Counselling Twickenham, Whitton I work with:

 helping clients choose the most appropriate course of action

-Events of the mind are invisible to the naked eye and science through the normal methods of observation.
-However, according to recent advances in neuroscience the brain is a constantly evolving organ.
+According to recent advances in neuroscience the brain is a constantly evolving organ and our brain cells are always renewing themselves.
+This means we always have a chance to learn new ways forward.
 The human mind is a beautiful thing: able to bring us moments of great joy and inspiration.
-But it's also fragile – subject to emotional crisis and distress.
+But it's fragile – subject to emotional crisis and distress.
 Sometimes it simply doesn’t function, creating unhappiness and pain.
 Embedded in the deep structures of our neural network, the functions of the mind go unnoticed.
-We are only aware of it, because we experience the world through sensory perceptions, storing memories and making sense of our lives.
-It's a region of profound mystery where we feel intense emotions, understand language and generate ideas.
+We are only aware of it, through our conscious awareness and sensory perceptions, storing memories and making sense of our lives.
+It's a region of profound mystery where we feel intense feelings, understand language and generate ideas.
 Yet how well do we look after it?
 This is where I can help:

 What Qualities Should You Look For in Your Relationship with a Counsellor?

 A sound working relationship based on mutual respect A feeling of trust, safety and rapport